kjankaew/RainDataThailand_Mini_Project_KJ/README.md

 As a beginner in coding and data visualization I am struggling a lot with this mini project, but I am eager to learn.
-So, feel free to help comment on how to improve my code and suggest data that I can use to improve solving my research questions.
+So, feel free to help comment on how to improve my code and suggest data that I can use to help solving my research questions.

 Thanks for stopping by.